Old Friends. New Friends.

 “The Wood$tock Tontine” throws a handful of these gals into a fictional premise:

 Five women who met in Woodstock in August of 1969 are reunited nearly 50 years later at the funeral of the group’s emotional pulse, Valerie.
 She is the one who had originally gathered the gals together at the festival and she was the glue who kept the diverse group in touch.
+The gals include:

-There is BJ, a black women adopted by Jewish parents.
+BJ, a black women adopted by Jewish parents.

 VERONIKA, a self-effacing immigrant, raised in post WW2 Germany.